 - In a shallow dish or pie plate, mix the flour, 1 teaspoon salt and 1/2 teaspoon black pepper.
 In another dish, beat the 2 eggs with 2 tablespoons water.
 In a third dish, place the panko bread crumbs.

-- Dip each piece of chicken first in flour, then in egg, then in breadcrumbs, pressing to make sure the chicken is well coated.
+- Dip each piece of chicken first in flour, then in egg, then in breadcrumbs, pressing to make sure the pork is well coated.

 - Deep fryer cooking instructions: Preheat the oil in the deep fryer to 375 degrees.
-Cook 3-4 pieces of breaded chicken at a time in the hot oil for about 4 minutes until chicken is medium golden brown and cooked through.
+Cook 3-4 pieces of chicken at a time in the hot oil for about 4 minutes until medium golden brown and cooked through.

 - Prepare the Japanese barbecue sauce (tonkatsu sauce) by whisking together all ingredients thoroughly.